New Mexico: Winter Enchantment - Birding Tour

 Day 8: Truth or Consequences to Albuquerque via Valle de Oro NWR

 We will spend the final day birding our way back to Albuquerque from Truth or Consequences.
 Our specific plan will be dictated by what is in the area and what we are still missing at this point.
 The plan will be presented the night before on review of our burgeoning bird list!
 In the afternoon we will bird the Valle de Oro NWR on the south side of Albuquerque before a final, farewell dinner.
 This refuge also boasts an extensive bird list, with 260 species having been recorded, including Greater Roadrunner, Ladder-backed Woodpecker, Say’s Phoebe, Bushtit, and Chihuahuan Raven, and of course, lots of waterbirds too!
-A final night will be sprnt at the same Albuquerque hotel where it all began.
+A final night will be spent at the same Albuquerque hotel where it all began.

 Day 9: Departure from Albuquerque

 PACE: Easy.
 This is not a particularly physically-demanding tour (see Physical Difficulty section below), but the days will be pretty long.
 For the day around Bosque del Apache in particular it is best to get there before dawn and to linger until sunset, for the most dramatic scenes of waterfowl going to and from roosting sites.
 Sunrise at this time of year is around 7am, and so in general I would expect to eat breakfast around 6:00am and leave the hotel at 6:30am.
 Sunset is at around 6pm, and so we will get back to the hotel around 6:30pm or earlier on most days, with time for a short rest before dinner.
-Some lunches may be field, packed, lunches in order to avoid crowded restaurants.

 PHYSICAL DIFFICULTY: Moderate.
 Most of the walking will be on gravel roads and wide paths, though we may take a few more narrow trails.
 There is an optional, longer, off-road walk on the afternoon of day 7 to search for scarcer species.
 There are some longer drives on this tour, with drives of 2.5 hours on two days of the tour, and one 4-hour drive on day 4.
 The tour visit the mountains of New Mexico, so some days are spent at high altitude.
 Albuquerque sits at 5315ft (1620m), Sandia Crest at 10,680ft (3255m), Sante Fe at 7200ft (2195m), Sante Fe Ski Area at 10,350ft (3155m), and Truth or Consequences at 4250ft (1295m).
 We should also mention that within some of the more remote areas public toilets may be unavailable, and so the Great Outdoors will need to be used!